lishtea/binar-citibike-nyc/README.md

 # Citbike Rental Overview Report
-Dataset taken from Google's public bigQuery.
+Dataset taken from Google's public bigQuery with table ID `bigquery-public-data:new_york_citibike.citibike_trips`.

 ## Overview
 Citi Bike is NYC’s official bike share program, designed to give residents and visitors a fun, affordable and convenient alternative to walking, taxis, buses and subways.

-Using the data from 2015 - 2016 we're analyzing the data to look for :
+Using the data from 2015 - 2016 we're analyzing the data to look for:
 1. Total trip
 2. Average trip duration
 3. Average bike trip per day